 We made little acorns for dessert by “gluing” a nutter butter mini to a chocolate kiss on one side and a mini chocolate chip on the other end with some melted chocolate.
 For variety, we also served little “orezhki” pastries, macarons (purchased at Trader Joes), as well as powdered and glazed donut holes (because they matched our color theme and looked so cute in a vase!).

-The semi naked cake and salted caramel cupcakes were made by me (recipe and our first cake tutorial are coming to the blog soon!).
+The semi naked cake and salted caramel cupcakes were made by me (find instructions for how to make this cake HERE).
 We decided to go with a half naked cake for a rustic natural look and decorate it with moss and some woodland creatures.

 In my many years of throwing parties, I’ve found the best way to make it stress free is by asking a couple friends to co-host.
 We get together, come up with a theme, guest list, food menu, decor, etc. I like to take it a step further and write out exactly how we plan on decorating (sometimes even sketch it out!), that way, at the time of set-up, I simply refer to my notes and go from there.
 It makes things run so much smoother!
 Once decor and everything else has been figured out, we divide up our responsibilities so we all know what we are in charge of and what we are bringing.
 This takes the stress off of just one person and the weight of the party lies on a couple of people to pull through.
 This also helps with the cost of the party tremendously!
 Planning a big party can sometimes be stressful, especially if you have never done it before, so don’t be afraid to ask someone to help you out, and have fun while you’re at it!